automl/auto-sklearn/doc/manual.rst

 Resampling strategies
 =====================

-Examples for using holdout and cross-validation can be found in `auto-sklearn/examples/ <examples/>`_
+Examples for using holdout and cross-validation can be found in :ref:`auto-sklearn/examples/ <examples>`

 Supported Inputs
 ================